• Skip to primary navigation

 Ingredients for how to make Instant Pot oxtail pho.

-Beef oxtail (duoi bo) – Oxtail is the tail of the cow.
-It’s the perfect cut for pho and makes a rich broth, yielding tender meat when it’s braised, slow cooked or pressurized.
+Beef oxtail (duoi bo) - Oxtail is the tail of the cow.
+It’s the perfect cut for pho and makes a rich broth and yields tender meat when it’s braised, slow-cooked, or pressurized.
+You can get beef oxtail at most Asian supermarkets and main markets like Costco.

-Pho spices – Essential for pho, you can buy the spices individually or save the time and effort and get them prepackaged at most Asian stores.
-I like to use this Gia Vi Nau Pho Bac brand, as it comes with herbs you can toast, then add the toasted spices to the included filter bag and add to the broth.
+Pho spices - Essential for pho, you can buy the spices individually or save the time and effort and get them prepackaged at most Asian stores.
+I like to use this Gia Vi Nau Pho Bac brand.

 Mushroom powder - You can get this at most Asian markets.
 It adds additional umami flavor to the broth.